Freshman Application Checklist

 1. The completed online application for undergraduate admission, due by Nov.
 1 for best consideration for the fall semester.
 All additional application materials should be postmarked by the appropriate deadline.
-This includes two essays and your responses to the short-answer questions.
+This includes one essay and your responses to the short-answer questions.

 2. A nonrefundable application fee of $65, sent with your application.
 If you apply on the Web, you may pay online with a credit card (we accept Visa, MasterCard and Discover) or be billed by the university separately.
 Our website is protected by Verisign.
 You may also mail your nonrefundable application fee (payable to the University of Maryland).
 Your name and birth date must be on the check.
 Sorry, we cannot honor debit cards or cash.

 3. Official transcripts from all high schools attended, sent directly from your school.